MOlechowski/go-cli-template/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published
+- [ ] Code follows RULES-GO.md standards
+- [ ] golangci-lint passes with zero issues

+---

+**🤖 AI Code Review**
+- Mention **@claude** for AI-powered code review and suggestions
+- Claude can check for Go best practices and potential improvements
+- Use **@claude review this PR** for comprehensive analysis